Virtual Care > Virtual Care: Sinusitis

 Acute: Sudden onset of cold-like symptoms (runny, stuffy nose and facial pain) that does not go away after 10 to 14 days.
 It typically lasts four weeks or less.

 Recurrent: Three or more episodes of acute sinusitis within a year

-Always consult a doctor for a diagnosis, but these common sinusitis symptoms will alert you to a problem:
+Always consult a licensed health care provider for a diagnosis, but these common sinusitis symptoms will alert you to a problem:

-When acute sinusitis doesn’t get better on its own, your health care provider may prescribe medications to clear up the infection and/or relieve allergies.
+When acute sinusitis doesn’t get better on its own, your licensed health care provider may prescribe medications to clear up the infection and/or relieve allergies.
 Decongestants help to relieve swelling.
-(Use decongestant sprays for short periods only under the direction of your doctor.)
-For recurrent acute and chronic sinusitis, your health care provider may refer you to an ear, nose and throat (ENT) specialist for testing and treatment.
+(Use decongestant sprays for short periods only under the direction of your licensed health care provider.)
+For recurrent acute and chronic sinusitis, your licensed health care provider may refer you to an ear, nose and throat (ENT) specialist for testing and treatment.
 In addition to medications, treatments may include allergy shots or even surgery.

 Visit with a Virtual Care health care provider on the phone or online for help with your symptoms.